 🇸🇪 Sweden · Finansinspektionen · Virtual Currency Provider / MiCA CASP

 Sweden has a rigorous and well-established crypto regulatory framework overseen by Finansinspektionen (FI), the Swedish Financial Supervisory Authority.
 Under Sweden's AML Act, virtual currency providers must register with FI before offering crypto services.
 Stockholm is the Nordic region's leading fintech hub, home to Klarna, iZettle, and a thriving crypto ecosystem.
-Under MiCA, FI provides full EU passportable CASP authorization.
+Under MiCA, FI provides full EU passportable CASP authorisation.

 3–6 mo